DFHack/dfhack/docs/plugins/logistics.rst

 .. dfhack-tool::
     :summary: Automatically mark and route items in monitored stockpiles.
-    :tags: fort auto items stockpiles
+    :tags: fort auto animals items stockpiles

 Commands act upon the stockpile selected in the UI unless another stockpile identifier is specified on the commandline.

-When the plugin is enabled, it checks stockpiles marked with automelt, autotrade, and/or autodump features twice every in-game day, and will mark valid items in those stockpiles for melting, trading, and/or dumping, respectively.
+When the plugin is enabled, it checks stockpiles marked with automelt, autotrade, autodump, and/or autotrain features twice every in-game day, and will mark valid items/animals in those stockpiles for melting, trading, dumping, and/or training, respectively.
 Note that items will only be marked for trading if a caravan is approaching or is already at the trade depot.

 Please see `gui/logistics` for the interactive status and configuration dialog.